andrewbailey/Incrementer/README.md

 I have seen every single one of these incorrect implementations in production apps — apps that have between tens of thousands and millions of downloads!
 My goal is to educate more developers on how to avoid these mistakes and build apps without subtle bugs that result from these incorrect implementations.

-This app is featured in my talk called Falsehoods Android Developers Believe about Android Lifecycles, which you can find more information about at [andrewbailey.dev/falsehoods](https://andrewbailey.dev/falsehoods).
+This app is featured in my talk called Falsehoods Android Developers Believe about Lifecycles, which you can find more information about at [andrewbailey.dev/falsehoods](https://andrewbailey.dev/falsehoods).

 Here's an overview of how each implementation behaves: